There is no force equal to a woman determined to rise

 No amount of smiling at a flight of stairs has ever made it turn into a ramp.
 Never.

 Stella Young was a leading disability activist.
 When she died three years ago we lost one the wittiest, sharpest and fiercest voices in the disability rights movement.
 Stella has shared her own personal stories, with a raw openness and humour to force us to check our assumptions about disability and how we treat those different to us.
 Stella was fighting for a world where disability can become nothing out of the ordinary.
-Stella’s voice and writing is here to stay.
+Stella’s voice and writing are here to stay.
 Check out her articles on Autostraddle and the life-changing, viral TedTalk “I am not your inspiration”.

 5. Sylvia Rivera